Zzzzzzzack/StarshipsDemo/README.md

 - ZKNetworkingProtocol
 This type is used to send request and hadle the response data.
-By impleted the ZKRequestProtocol, ZKResponseProtocol and ZKNetworkingProtocol, you can call the API and get the Exact response easily.
+By implement the ZKRequestProtocol, ZKResponseProtocol and ZKNetworkingProtocol, we can call the API and get the exact response easily.

 ```swift
 /// A type can handle the request sending logic